 Temporary orders may also be used to restrict traffic and parking for a special event, such as a street party or a sporting event that happens on the road.
 These may continue for up to three days.

-Typically, a minimum of six weeks' notice is required to secure a TTMO.
+Typically, a minimum of eight weeks' notice is required to secure a TTMO.
 Please be aware that a failure to provide the information requested within the application form could result in delays in processing the application.
-We are required by law to publish notices in the local newspaper and in the London Gazette.
+We are required by law to publish notices in the local press.

 In the event of an emergency it is possible to apply for a TTMO (typically a road closure) for a duration of up to 5 days.
 Emergency notices cannot be for planned works, nor can they be processed in advance.
 They must only be used for works that arise suddenly and pose an immediate danger to the public, for example burst water pipes.